bavlayan/GoToDo/README.md

 * Go servemux doesn't support method based routing or semantic URLs with variables in them.
 * In essence every `http.Request` that our handlers process has a `context.Context` object embedded in it, which we can use to store information during the lifetime of the request
 * It's important to emphasize that request context should only be used store information relevant to the lifetime of specific request.
 The Go documentation for `context.Context` warns. **_Use context Values only for request-scoped data transits processes and APIs_** That means you should not use it to pass dependencies that exist outside of the lifetime of a request - like loggers, template caches and your database connection pool - to your middleware and handlers
+* You can run only specific test by using the `-run` flag
 * The `html/template` package automatically escapes any data that is yielded between `{{}}` tags such as avoiding XSS attacks
 * Servemux has two types of URL patters
     * Subtree paths